What is the best way to treat a jellyfish sting?

 Use of topical steroids and antihistamines may be useful to reduce local swelling and possible allergic reactions.

-Should blistering occur, refrain from releasing the fluid or breaking the skin and simply allow them to heal naturally.
-Blisters may rupture, but this is not a cause for alarm, but does indicate a breech in the protective barrier of the skin and warrants keeping the area clean, dry and protected.
+Should blistering occur, refrain from releasing the fluid or breaking the skin and simply allow it to heal naturally.
+Blisters may rupture, but this is not a cause for alarm but does indicate a breach in the protective barrier of the skin and warrants keeping the area clean, dry and protected.
 Monitor for signs of infection until healed.